Natural Autism Support Logo

 Sugar also has a negative impact on brain function and development.
 It can cause systemic inflammation and disrupt the production of neurotransmitters, leading to cognitive issues.
 By reducing sugar intake, we can support better brain function and development.

-When it comes to understanding the impact of sugar on our health, we often overlook the connection it has with conditions like PANDAS and Autism.
+To understand the impact of sugar on our health, we often overlook the connection it has with conditions like PANDAS and Autism.
 But the truth is, sugars can wreak havoc on our bodies, especially for children on the Autism Spectrum.

-Let's dive into the fascinating world of PANDAS, a condition that showcases the importance of removing sugars and creating a healthy gut environment.
+PANDAS is a condition that showcases the importance of removing sugars and creating a healthy gut environment.
 PANDAS, which stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections, is characterised by symptoms similar to those found in Autism.
 These symptoms include difficulties with socialising, sensory processing, fine motor skills, and concentration.

 But what does sugar have to do with PANDAS?
 Well, certain strains of bacteria, like Streptococcus, rely heavily on sugar.
 An overgrowth of these sugar-loving bacteria can result in PANDAS.
 And here's the kicker – the symptoms of PANDAS, often dismissed as permanent disorders or structural brain issues, could actually be related to this bacterial overgrowth.